 Helix offers most of its tests in conjunction with partners, a list which includes reputable organizations such as the Mayo Clinic.
 The company may share genetic data with one of its partners, but this can be easily disabled from the user dashboard.
 The company also may use a portion of their users’ genetic information, as well as basic data, to improve their products and services.
 All research the company conducts is IRB (Institutional Research Board) vetted and approved.
 In the event that the company is approach by a law enforcement agency, it says that it evaluates the merits of the request on a case-by-case basis and notifies the subject first—unless it is legally prohibited from doing so.

-Helix offers a diverse line of kits that take advantage of its Next Generation Genotyping which allows it to discover user variations from a very small sample.
+Helix offers a diverse line of DNA diet test kits that take advantage of its Next Generation Genotyping which allows it to discover user variations from a very small sample.
 Its long list of kits, delivered in conjunction with company partners, allow users to plumb various insights from their genetic code, including their (probable) optimal diet, Neanderthal percentage, and even which wines they will probably like.

 While the company is seriously committed to conducting scientifically rigorous examinations of users’ DNA, users should be aware that any recommended lifestyle or wellness changes cannot be guaranteed to be accurate.